Register Login

 In the above code we have created a file name “mymodule.py” and in that file created a function with the name “mymodule”

-We can see that the module name and the function name in the above code is the same.
+We can see that the module name and the function name in the above code are the same.

 File name: mycode.py